h a r r y l i n

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -

-It was my interest in new media and the excitement of the Internet revolution happening in Silicon Valley that drove me to a career in the Internet.
+My fascination with "new media" and the excitement in Silicon Valley drove me to a career in the Internet.

-In 1996, I joined Channel A, a web start-up in Silicon Valley devoted to bringing the "modern Asian lifestyle" to a Western audience.
+In 1996, I joined Channel A, a web start-up in Silicon Valley.
 We had a great idea and ran out of money.

-In 1998, I joined Infoseek, the search engine.
-Life at Infoseek was exhilirating and exhausting.
+In 1998, I joined Infoseek, a search engine (one of our engineers is the founder and CEO of Baidu).
+Infoseek was exhilirating and exhausting.

-Then in 1999, The Walt Disney Company acquired Infoseek and also Starwave, a startup in Seattle.
+In 1999, The Walt Disney Company acquired Infoseek and also Starwave, a startup in Seattle.
 Disney combined Infoseek and Starwave and re-branded infoseek to Go.com.
-Resignations, re-orgs, and retreats followed.
+Resignations and re-orgs followed.
 Hilarity did not ensue.

-In 2001 I was promoted to Vice President of Entertainment at The Walt Disney Internet Group.
-I managed teams at MrShowbiz.com, Movies.com, and WallofSound.com, which were sites owned and operated by WDIG out of the company's Seattle offices.
+I was Vice President of Entertainment at The Walt Disney Internet Group, managing teams at MrShowbiz.com, Movies.com, and WallofSound.com, operated out of the company's Seattle offices.

 In 2001 I became Vice President of ABC.com in Burbank, California.
 So I left broadcast media for the Internet ... and ended up coming back to broadcast media.

 I returned to big companies in October 2013 when I became the Head of Business Development for IMDb.
-In 2021, I transferred from IMDb to Amazon Web Services.
+In 2021, I transferred to Amazon Web Services and then later to Amazon Advertising.
+I left Amazon after a nearly 12-year career there in 2025.

-To keep track of me professionally, visit my LinkedIn page.
+To keep track of me professionally, see my LinkedIn page.

-When I'm not working, I enjoy watching movies (I love good movie theaters and I love Blu-rays), listening to music, and talking with friends (in person, over food preferably).
-On the more physical side, I'm an avid bicyclist.
+When I'm not working, I love watching movies, listening to music, and talking with friends (in person, over food preferably).
+I'm an avid bicyclist.

 My Micro Movie Reviews